djfitzgerald/dungeon/README.md

 ## Copyright and License

+From the original FORTRAN sources:
+> Dungeon is a development prototype of the game ZORK™, which is
+> available commercially from Infocom, Inc, on most personal computers.
+> Copyright on the Dungeon sources is retained by Infocom, and commercial
+> use is strictly prohibited.
+ZORK™ is a trademark of Infocom, Inc.

-This code includes a copy of This site was built using [David S. Peterson's](mailto:dspeter1@eos.ncsu.edu) UUDECODE utility for 8088 assembler and a DOS binary.
+In addition, this code also (currently) includes a copy of [David S. Peterson's](mailto:dspeter1@eos.ncsu.edu) UUDECODE utility for 8088 assembler and a DOS binary.
 This is copyrighted software and distributed under the following conditions:

 ```
 ;----------------------------------------------------------------------------